Coherent anti-Stokes Raman spectroscopy: Principle

 The CARS process can be physically explained by using either a classical oscillator model or by using a quantum mechanical model that incorporates the energy levels of the molecule.
 Classically, the Raman active vibrator is modeled as a (damped) harmonic oscillator with a characteristic frequency of ωv.
-In CARS, this oscillator is not driven by a single optical wave, but by the difference frequency (ωp-ωS) between the pump and the Stokes beams instead.
-This driving mechanism is similar to hearing the low combination tone when striking two different high tone piano keys: your ear is sensitive to the difference frequency of the high tones.
-Similarly, the Raman oscillator is susceptible to the difference frequency of two optical waves.
-When the difference frequency ωp-ωS approaches ωv, the oscillator is driven very efficiently.
+In CARS, this oscillator is not driven by a single optical wave, but by the difference in frequency (ωp-ωS) between the pump and the Stokes beams instead.
+This driving mechanism is similar to hearing the low combination tone when striking two different high tone piano keys: your ear is sensitive to the difference in the frequencies of the high tones.
+Similarly, the Raman oscillator is susceptible to the difference in frequency between two optical waves.
+When the difference of frequency ωp-ωS approaches ωv, the oscillator is driven very efficiently.
 On a molecular level, this implies that the electron cloud surrounding the chemical bond is vigorously oscillating with the frequency ωp-ωS.
 These electron motions alter the optical properties of the sample, i.e. there is a periodic modulation of the refractive index of the material.
 This periodic modulation can be probed by a third laser beam, the probe beam.
 When the probe beam is propagating through the periodically altered medium, it acquires the same modulation.
 Part of the probe, originally at ωpr will now get modified to ωpr+ωp-ωS, which is the observed anti-Stokes emission.
 Under certain beam geometries, the anti-Stokes emission may diffract away from the probe beam, and can be detected in a separate direction.